Yandex Data Factory

-Yandex Data Factory (YDF) is a B2B division of Yandex, the leading Russian search engine and one of the largest European internet companies.
+Yandex Data Factory (YDF) was a B2B division of Yandex, the leading Russian search engine and one of the largest European internet companies.

 Description

-YDF uses artificial intelligence and machine learning technologies to increase productivity, reduce costs, and improve energy efficiency in process manufacturing.
+YDF used artificial intelligence and machine learning technologies to increase productivity, reduce costs, and improve energy efficiency in process manufacturing.

 Notable clients

-Among their clients and partners are Intel, AstraZeneca, CERN openlab, Magnitogorsk Iron and Steel Works, Gazprom Neft, and Schlumberger.
+Among their clients and partners were Intel, AstraZeneca, CERN openlab, Magnitogorsk Iron and Steel Works, Gazprom Neft, and Schlumberger.

+Restructuring and Legacy

+Following the corporate restructuring of Yandex in July 2024, the "Yandex Data Factory" brand was discontinued.
+The company's international assets were reorganized under the Nebius Group, an Amsterdam-based AI infrastructure company led by Arkady Volozh, which focuses on cloud computing and autonomous driving rather than industrial B2B consulting.
+The division's Russian operations and industrial client contracts were integrated into the domestic Yandex Cloud and Yandex B2B Tech services.